 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Bask Bank launched a new mileage-earning savings account earlier this year that earns American Airlines AAdvantage® miles as an alternative to earning interest.
+Last year, Bask Bank launched a new mileage-earning savings account that earns American Airlines AAdvantage® miles as an alternative to earning interest.
 For every dollar you deposit into your Bask Savings Account, you earn one AAdvantage® mile annually, with no cap on the number of miles you can earn each year.

 Sign up for a Bask Savings Account